-- Beam Me Up, Scotty!: In-universe; see Mondegreen below.
+- Beam Me Up, Scotty!: In-universe; see Mondegreen Gag below.

 - Black Comedy: The emphasis on this record is more one violence against women than his previous album.

-- One of the best examples was by Eminem himself, in his Grammy Award performance of "Stan" with Elton John, when he changed "You're like his fucking idol" to "You're like his favorite idol."
+- In his performance of the song at the Grammys with Elton John, he changed "You're like his fucking idol" to "You're like his favorite idol."

-- One rather infamous example is the censoring of a certain line from "I'm Back", where Eminem raps, "I take seven kids from Columbine stand 'em all in line, add an AK-47 a revolver, a nine, a Mac-11 and that oughta solve this problem of mine, and that's a whole school of bullies shot up all at one time".
+- In "I'm Back", he raps, "I take seven kids from Columbine, stand 'em all in line/ add an AK-47, a revolver, a nine/ a Mac-11 and that oughta solve this problem of mine/ and that's a whole school of bullies shot up all at one time."
 An uncensored version is completely unavailable; "kids" and "Columbine" are edited out even in the explicit version.
-However, 13 years later he repeats the line on "Rap God", and gets away with it.
+However, 13 years later, he managed to include the line fully uncensored on "Rap God".

-- A similar thing happened with "Marshall Mathers", off the same album.
-One line in particular was censored because, in the event you are being sued by your mother, insulting their lawyer is not a particularly clever idea.So which is it, bitch, Mrs. Briggs or Mrs. Mathers?
+- A similar thing happened with "Marshall Mathers".
+One line in particular was censored because, in the event that you are being sued by your mother, insulting their lawyer is not a particularly clever idea.So which is it, bitch, Mrs. Briggs or Mrs. Mathers?